What is the Excavator’s Operating Weight

 Rakes

-This are used in separating debris in the working area, fill, level and grade.
+These are used in separating debris in the working area, fill, level, and grade.
 They can rotate up to 25 degrees to the left and to the right.

 Hydra Tilt Swing